hasan-hasanov/ScoopBox/README.md

 ## More About Windows Sandbox

 ### What Is Windows Sandbox
-Technically Windows Sandbox is a lightweight virtual machine created on demand which a user can safely run applications in isolation.
+Technically [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview "Windows Sandbox Documentation") is a lightweight virtual machine created on demand which a user can safely run applications in isolation.
 This virtual machine is using the same OS image as in the host machine.
 Software installed inside the Windows Sandbox environment remains "sandboxed" and runs separately from the base machine.

+Windows sandbox should be enabled before first use.
+[Check how here.](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview#installation "Windows Sandbox Installation")

 ### What are the drawbacks
 A sandbox is temporary.
 When it's closed, all the software and files and the state are deleted.
 You get a brand-new instance of the sandbox every time you open the application.